Konkani language: Film

+Music

+On 1 February 2024, the song 'Addicted' by EZD and Chrystal Farrell entered Spotify charts of UAE at 3rd position alongside artists like Taylor Swift and The Weeknd, creating a record of becoming the first ever Konkani song on the charts.

 In popular culture

 Many Konkani songs of the Goan fisher-folk appear recurrently in a number of Hindi films.
 Many Hindi movies feature characters with a Goan Catholic accent.
 A famous song from the 1957 movie Aasha, contains the Konkani words "mhaka naka" and became extremely popular.
 Children were chanting "Eeny, meeny, miny, moe", which inspired C Ramchandra and his assistant John Gomes to create the first line of the song, "Eena Meena Deeka, De Dai Damanika".
-Gomes, who was a Goan, added the words "maka naka" (Konkani for "I don't want").
+Gomes, who was a Goan, added the words "mhaka naka" (Konkani for "I don't want").
 They kept on adding more nonsense rhymes until they ended with "Rum pum po!".

 An international ad campaign by Nike for the 2007 Cricket World Cup featured a Konkani song "Rav Patrao Rav" as the background theme.
 It was based on the tune of an older song "Bebdo", composed by Chris Perry and sung by Lorna Cordeiro.
 The new lyrics were written by Agnello Dias (who worked in the ad agency that made the ad), recomposed by Ram Sampat, and sung by Ella Castellino.

-A Konkani cultural event, Konkani Nirantari, organised by Mandd Sobhann, was held in Mangalore on 26 and 27 January 2008, and entered the Guinness Book of World Records for holding a 40-hour-long non-stop musical singing marathon, beating a Brazilian musical troupe who had previously held the record of singing non-stop for 36 hours.
+A Konkani cultural event called "Konkani Nirantari", was conducted by Mandd Sobhann, a Mangalorean Christian organisation founded in 1986 AD.
+The event was held at Mangalore on 26 and 27 January 2008, it entered the Guinness Book of World Records for holding a 40-hour-long non-stop Konkani musical marathon; beating a Brazilian musical troupe, who had previously held the record of singing non-stop for 36 hours.